 Today’s the day, the topic of what to stock up on in February is here!
-If you missed my January Stock Up On article, here it is.
+If you missed my What To Stock Up On In January article, here it is.
 This is a series I started in January this year in hopes my readers can be helped in one way or another.
 We’re all about saving money, right?
 One of the best ways to save money is to purchase those items you need or want when they are at their lowest price.

 I love the idea of rock bottom, but sometimes even 30-40% off is awesome.
 If I can get 50% off the original price, I smile from ear to ear!
 Of course, we LOVE getting even more off, but I also want to be able to choose the exact thing I need or want.
 I don’t want to purchase something just because it’s on sale.

-Please don’t put items on sale on a credit card just because the price is discounted.
+Please don’t put items you buy on sale on a credit card just because the price is discounted.
 If you have to use a credit card you may not be able to afford it.
 Let’s be real here.

 February is a short month, but has some great potential to save 40-50% off food items you may eat every day.

 Do you love buying fruits and vegetables in season as much as I do?
 They taste so good!
 I’ve been using these Lettuce Keepers so my produce stays fresher longer.

 February has some great buys on fruits and vegetables.
 You’ll want to look for avocados, bananas, carrots, cauliflower, kale, kiwi, celery, oranges, grapefruit, bok choy, green onions, lemons, potatoes, tomatoes, and papaya.